gloriagennaro/my-website/content/ongoing_work/gennaro_segregation/index.md

 ---
 abstract: The urban rural divide in voting for anti immigration parties is one of the most striking patterns in contemporary Western democracies.
-Why are cities different?.
+Why are cities different?
+In large cities, segregation reduces the probability of contact between immigrants and natives and, hence, it reduces the salience of the immigration issue in the decision of how to cast a ballot.
+I show that citizens of large cities in France are more likely to vote more for far-right parties in response to immigration when segregation is low.
+The effect fades away as segregation increases.
+When the electoral response to immigration is analysed at the polling station level, i.e. when segregation is naturally controlled for, then standard results in the literature appear; more immigration is associated with more far-right vote, and more so if immigrants compete with natives for welfare.

 authors:
 - admin